mohsenr2040/DoWebWork-WinApp/README.md

 * [Launch](#Launch)

 ## General info
-A desktop application that do a specific and repetitive task in web application. with Selenium Driver executes javascript codes to find elements and change the value of or click on them.
+A desktop application that does a specific and repetitive task in web application.
+By Selenium Driver executes javascript codes to find elements and change the value of or click on them.

 ## Technologies